 - Workmanship: The quality of work shall be equal to or better than that of the surrounding area.

 - Timing: Approval by the Covenants Committee is valid for a period of three months.
 If work is not completed within this time, the application is automatically disapproved and must be resubmitted for Covenants Committee consideration.
 Extension of time to complete a project will be considered on a case-by-case basis if a written request is submitted.

 Application and review procedures, which will be used by the Covenants Committee, are detailed below.

 All applications (PDF) for proposed improvements must be submitted in writing using the application form authorized by the Covenants Committee.
 A copy of this form can be found here and in the administrative office.
 Applications must be complete to be reviewed by the management staff and the Committee.
 Applications of a standard type that meet the requirements of the Architectural Design Standards can be submitted to the administrative office and approved by the management staff without Covenant Committee review.
 These types of standard applications usually can be approved within a few days.
 All other completed applications must be submitted a minimum of eight days prior to each scheduled Covenants Committee meeting to be considered at that meeting.
 Check the website or newsletter for scheduled meeting dates and times.
 Owners may bring applications to the offices at the Lowes Island Community Center, or mail them to:

 Potomac Falls, Virginia 20165

-The Community's Enforcement Procedures can be viewed as part of the Homeowner Manual.
+The Community's Enforcement Procedures can be viewed as part of the Homeowner Manual (PDF).

 Lawn Care Tips

-For information and helpful tips about lawn care, please check out our new Lawn Care page.
-You can also read helpful articles under the documents page.
+For information and helpful tips about lawn care, please check out our Lawn Care page.